Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================

 I include addons in the base Rubble install that fix bugs, demo something useful, or are just too useful to leave out.
-Needless to say these addons make a good place to look for info on how to do something.
+Needless to say these addons make a good place to look for examples.

 If you want to generate the Rubble version of "vanilla DF" you will need to activate the "Base/Files", "Base/Templates", and "Base/Clear" addons, these addons are already active in the default addonlist.ini.

 Add CHILD Tags:
-	Adds a CHILD tag to every creature that does not already have one.
+	Adds a CHILD tag to every creature that does not already have one, thereby allowing them to breed in fortress mode.
-	DOES_NOT_EXIST, NOT_LIVING, and EQUIPMENT_WAGON count as CHILD tags for the purpose of this script, vermin are also skipped.
+	(Note that sexless creatures will still not breed) DOES_NOT_EXIST, NOT_LIVING, and EQUIPMENT_WAGON count as CHILD tags for the purpose of this script, vermin are also skipped.
-	This is an advanced tweak script that processes files in multiple passes.
 	This addon is stand-alone, as it uses no outside templates.

-Base/Clear:
-	This must-have addon clears the raw, graphics, and prep folder before generation.
-	This addon is completely stand-alone.
-	You should never disable this addon without a good reason!
-	If these folders are not cleared then old junk may interfere with the generated raws, possibly causing DF and/or Rubble to crash!

 Base/Files:
 	The standard base addon.
 Contains Rubblized versions of the vanilla raw files.
 	Do not disable unless you have a replacement.

-Base/Templates:
-	This contains all kinds of useful templates.
-	Required by most of the other addons.
-	Do not disable unless you like error messages :)
+Building Dimensions:
+	Append all building names with their dimensions, really simple.

 Dev/Cheat:
 	A bunch of cheat reactions to allow for fast setup of testing forts.
 	Build a "Heavy Supply Wagon" workshop, both the building and all reactions are free.
-	Uses animal caretaker skill (the most useless skill I could think of :) )
+	Uses animal caretaker skill (the most useless skill I could think of :p) This addon includes basic support for use with the BD3 addon pack.

 Dev/Dummy Reactions:
 	This addon adds "dummy reactions" eg. empty reactions registered to "ADDON_HOOK_PLAYABLE".
 	By default 15 reactions are created, if you want a different number of reactions to be generated pass '-config="DEV_DUMMY_REACTION_COUNT=count"' to Rubble when generating.
 	These reactions are empty by default, use if you want to add new content after worldgen.

+Dev/Tileset/Export:
+	This addon is a helper for extracting tileset information from raws that have the Rubble tileset templates added.
+See "Dev/Tileset/Insert".
+	The extracted tile numbers will be written to "./dev_export_tileset.tile_info.rbl".
+	Basically an automatic replacement for "#WRITE_TILESET".

+Dev/Tileset/Insert:
+	This addon adds the SHARED_OBJECT templates to all the tileset sensitive objects.
+	Advanced users may want to set the config var "DEV_TILESET_INSERT_EXPORT=true" in order to get the resulting files output to the current working directory, this is a great help when porting a mod to Rubble.
+	Use with "Dev/Tileset/Export" to export tile/color info from non-Rubble raws.
+	This addon also handles vermin creature tile numbers and colors.

 Fix/Butcher Inorganic:
 	Allows you to butcher creatures made from (some) inorganics, FB stone walls anyone?
+	(Not 100% sure this works, copied from Modest Mod)

+Fix/Fish Pops:
+	Raises fish vermin populations to the max.
+	This should stop you from fishing out a lake or ocean ever again! (unless you catch ~30,000 fish...)

 Fix/Undead Melt:
 	Fixes bad temperature values in material_template_default.